-Fiskardo is the northern port of the island.
-Maintains the traditional architecture of the Ionian Islands and has been declared as a protected village.
-The port of Fiskardo connects with the port of Ithaca and Lefkada and therefore Fiskardo is the place to begin day trips to Ithaca and Lefkada.
+Fiskardo, the northernmost port of the island, maintains the traditional architecture of the Ionian Islands and has been declared a protected heritage village.
+The port of Fiskardo connects with ports on Ithaca and Lefkada, making it an excellent departure point for day trips to those two islands.

-Fiskardo, according to the tradition, took its name from the pirate Robert Guiscard who conquered the village in the 11th century.
+Fiskardo, according to tradition, took its name from the pirate Robert Guiscard, who conquered the village in the 11th century.
 Over the subsequent centuries it saw significant growth thanks to the Venetians and the port.
 Today Fiskardo is a cosmopolitan tourist destination.

-Old preserved mansions with small balconies, narrow streets, dozens of tourist shops, taverns and cafes running around the harbor create images taken from everyday life painting.
+Old preserved mansions with small balconies, narrow streets, dozens of tourist shops, taverns and cafes running around the quaint harbour create picturesque images worthy of an artist's discerning eye.

-Myrtos beach consided one of the most beautiful beaches of the Mediterranian and included in the catalogue of the best beaches of the planet.
+There are many splendid beaches on the island, the best-known of which is Myrtos, which is considered one of the most beautiful beaches of the Mediterranean and is included in a catalogue of the best beaches on the planet.

 Guest reviewsPowered by TripAdvisor

 Guest reviews no reviews